15% discount on orders of $250 or more*

-To receive this discount your order must be placed over the phone or by email (in either case we can send you a secure link to pay if you do not wish to disclose your payment information to us).
+You must place your order over the phone or by email and ask for the discount (in either case we can send you a secure link to pay if you do not wish to disclose your payment information to us).

 After conducting an extensive search of EMF products and reading customer testimonials, I decided to do business with Andrew & Doe—which I later discovered, was THE BEST decision!
 Marie, NY, USA.

 Please Note: If you are using this product in an all-electric or hybrid vehicle then we have recommended

 Regular Tri-Pak Resonator

 the Star Tri-Pak Resonator instead of the Regular due to the extra electronics under the hood – see “Motor Vehicles” below.

 The Regular Tri-Pak Resonator is a strong, directional tool, designed to combat distress caused by Electrical Wiring, Power Lines, Electrical Sub Stations and Motor Vehicle Electronics.
 It can also be used to help with the electromagnetic radiation experienced when travelling on a commercial aircraft, which can cause fatigue.

 When placed with the longest side facing towards a source of electromagnetic radiation, a Regular Tri-Pak Resonator will help neutralize it’s harmful nature in an area behind the Tri-Pak, within a fan-shaped area defined by projecting out from its two shortest sides, and will help protect any person situated within that space – (see figure 1 below).